core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 Elements in the array MUST be either byte strings or positive unsigned integers, where byte strings and integers MUST alternate, i.e., adjacent byte strings or adjacent integers are an error.
-An array with a single byte string MUST instead by encoded as just that byte string.
+An array with a single byte string MUST instead be encoded as just that byte string.
 An array with a single positive integer is an error.

 Values of 'bit' types defined in a 'union' type MUST be encoded using a